Monitor Texas's open agencies—before encryption spreads

 NTIRN: North Texas Going Dark

-Our March 2026 database update revealed significant encryption expansion across the North Texas Interoperable Radio Network (NTIRN).
-What was once a regional system with partial encryption is now substantially encrypted, affecting communities across the Dallas-Fort Worth metroplex.
+Our March 2026 database update found significant encryption expansion across the North Texas Interoperable Radio Network (NTIRN).
+The system has gone from partial to substantially encrypted, affecting communities across the Dallas-Fort Worth metroplex.

 24 New Encrypted Agencies